Category: Pharmaceuticals and Biotechnology

 Categories: Medical Devices|Pharmaceuticals and Biotechnology

-Mitochondria tracking using MYSOIN 19 peptide
+Mitochondria tracking using Myosin 19 peptide

-Researcher: Prof. Arnon Henn
+Researcher: Associate Prof. Arnon Henn

 Mitochondria are found in almost all eukaryotic cells and play a role in processes such as ATP production, calcium homeostasis, lipid synthesis and apoptosis signaling.
 Mitochondria are organized as a network that undergoes constant events of fission and fusion, processes...